rigon/docker-sharelatex-full/README.md

 This is an extension of the [official sharelatex](https://hub.docker.com/r/sharelatex/sharelatex/).

-Then, the [texlive-full](https://packages.ubuntu.com/xenial/texlive-full) package and [tlmgr](https://www.tug.org/texlive/tlmgr.html) [full scheme](https://tex.stackexchange.com/questions/234749/downloading-every-package-with-tex-live) are installed.
+The [texlive-full](https://packages.ubuntu.com/xenial/texlive-full) package and [tlmgr](https://www.tug.org/texlive/tlmgr.html) [full scheme](https://tex.stackexchange.com/questions/234749/downloading-every-package-with-tex-live) are installed on top Sharelatex.

+The goal is to have an image with as many Latex packages as possible so you do not have to worry about missing ones.
+The downside is the huge space of the image.

 ## How to use